gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 **APIs** which are one of the most influential and powerful concepts of software engineering.
 APIs act as contracts between consumer and producer.
 This is true in the small scope for software libraries but also in a large scope for REST-APIs, gRPC and the like.
-APIs and modularization are preconditions for **Microservices** whose functionality is hidden between a well-defined and documented API.
-Even the Unix Philosophy is a "just" a description for a good
+Modularization is a precondition for **Microservices** whose functionality is hidden between a well-defined and documented API.
+Even the Unix Philosophy is a "just" a description for a good module:
-module:
   * Do one thing well
   * Write programs that work together
   * Write programs to handle text streams, because that is a